Essential Tips for Maintaining Your Hardwood Floors

 Maintenance Schedule

-• Sweep or vacuum high-traffic areas
+• Daily: Sweep or dust mop

-• Inspect for water damage
+• Monthly: Inspect for scratches and wear

 Frequently Asked Questions